 Once the insurance company has agreed to settle the claim, it has 30 days to pay the compensation.
 This is usually paid through a check to your lawyer.
 Your lawyer will deduct whatever amounts are included in the retainer agreement, such as fees, costs, and medical liens.
 Then, you will receive the remaining proceeds.

 If your case does not settle, your car accident lawyer can discuss other options for resolving your claim, such as filing a claim with your own insurance, seeking other liable parties, or filing a personal injury lawsuit.

 If you were injured in a Los Angeles car accident, M&Y Personal Injury Lawyers is here to help.
 We are ready to fight for you and the compensation you deserve.

 The California car accident claim process can be complex, but with our firm on your side, you can get your life back on track.
-Contact us today for your free, no-obligation case consultation.
+Click here for more FAQs about auto accidents or contact us today for your free, no-obligation case consultation.